 We who work at the hotline are girls (cis or trans) and young trans people, and we are here to listen to you and take you seriously.
 First of all, because we want to and because we know it can feel good to talk to someone sometimes.
 You can chat with us, email us or book a personal meeting.
 You can remain anonymous if you want, and everything you say to us will remain between us.

 You can read more about what cis and trans mean further down this page.

 Wherever you live in Sweden, you can talk to us completely anonymously by chatting with us or emailing us.
-You can also book a personal meeting or have any of us as appointed as your mediator.
+You can also book a personal meeting or ask us to appoint you a support person.
 Everyone at the hotline is under a duty of confidentiality.

 The chat is open on

 Click the icon in the lower right corner to start chatting.
 We chat in Swedish.